Bethesda Lutheran Home Scholarship--Developmental Disabilities Scholastic Excellence Award for Lutheran Seminarians

 P.O.
 Box 376

 Winfield, KS 67156

-Individuals wanting information on the Association’s program may obtain a copy of the award guidelines and an application form by contacting the Association by mail, FAX or by email at email@example.com.
+Individuals wanting information on the Association’s program may obtain a copy of the award guidelines and an application form by contacting the Association by mail, fax, or firstname.lastname@example.org

 The Gil and Blondie Vogt Scholarship Fund